tkssharma/code.tkssharma.com/posts/javascript-interview-coding-questions.md

 * What is let keyword in JavaScript?

-* Given an array of integers, find the largest product yielded from three of the

 * Being told that an unsorted array contains (n - 1) of n consecutive numbers (where the bounds are defined), find the missing number in O(n)

-* Remove duplicates of an array and return an array of only unique
+* Remove duplicates of an array and return an array of only unique Array

-* Given an array of integers, find the largest difference between two elements such that the element of lesser value must come before the greater
+* Given an array of integers, find the largest difference between two elements such that the element of lesser value must come before the greater in JS Code

 * Find the intersection of two arrays.
 An intersection would be the common elements that exists within both arrays.
 In this case, these elements should be unique!

+* Find the Difference of two arrays.
+A Difference would be the non-common elements that is not there within both arrays.
+In this case

-* Given a string, reverse each word in the
+* Given a string, reverse each word in the String

 * Given two strings, return true if they are anagrams of one

-* Check if a given string is a
+* Check if a given string is a anagram

-* Implement enqueue and dequeue using only two
+* Implement enqueue and dequeue using only two Array in JS

-* Create a function that will evaluate if a given expression has balanced parentheses using
+* Create a function that will evaluate if a given expression has balanced parentheses using JS Code.

 * Write a recursive function that returns the binary string of a given decimal

-* Write a recursive function that performs a binary
+* Write a recursive function that performs a binary search operation.

 * Given an integer, determine if it is a power of 2.
 If so, return that number, else return

-* practical:
-* Explain what is hoisting in
+* Explain what is hoisting in JS.

-* Explain event bubbling and how one may prevent
+* Explain event bubbling and how one may prevent this and event delegation.

-* Explain the difference between "undefined" and "not defined" in
+* Explain the difference between "undefined" and "null" in JS.

-* What will be the output of the following code?

 * What is the drawback of creating true private in JavaScript?

 * What is closure in javascript?
 Provide an example?

 * Write a "mul" function which will properly when invoked as below syntax.

 * How to empty an array in JavaScript?